 Identify training needs within the school/learning service and ensure that all staff, governors and volunteers are appropriately trained and kept up to date with new legislation etc. All DSPs should ensure their own training is updated every two years.

-Ensure a record of all safeguarding training is maintained
+Ensure a record of all safeguarding training is maintained and monitored.

 Ensure the appropriate member(s) of staff attend child protection strategy meetings and that the school provides written reports.
 The school should always provide a written report in addition to attending the strategy meeting or review – the report should be given to the child protection strategy meeting chairperson whether it is asked for or not.